tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/090-ungrading_for_individual_growth.md

 The authors implemented this strategy in a physics course using the Force Concept Inventory as their assessment instrument.
 Students grades were determined by scaling the improvement scores to a fixed range, taking into account the distribution of improvement scores across the class.
 The grading system has to account for topping out: students who are already close to the top score on the assessment have less room to improve and are rewarded for maintaining a high score even if their improvement is small in absolute terms.

-## See Also

-_List any other related plays here as a bullet list of chapter links.
-Then remove this text._

 ## Source

 Source: Crogman, H. T., Eshun, K. O., Jackson, M., TrebeauCrogman, M. A., Joseph, E., Warner, L. C., & Erenso, D. B. (2023).
 Ungrading: The Case for Abandoning Institutionalized Assessment Protocols and Improving Pedagogical Strategies.
 Education Sciences, 13(11), 1091.

 Described by: Dan S. Myers, dmyers@rollins.edu

-## References

 ## Community Discussion